Buying real estate in Japan?

 buying property foreigner Japan

-12) You must know Japanese agents usually expect commission from both buyer and seller but it can be negotiated
+12) Know that Japanese agents typically expect commissions from both buyer and seller, but these can sometimes be negotiated

 In Japan, real estate agents typically expect a commission from both the buyer and the seller.